IdkwhatImD0ing/Xplore/README.md

 ## How we built it
 #### User-Centered Design
 Xplore features a design specifically crafted for active and traveling users, focusing on their on-the-go needs.
-- Support for both desktop and mobile devices
+- Support for both desktop and mobile devices.
 - Authentication system to save routes for quick access.
 ## Challenges we ran into
 - Integrating and configuring Melissa API for desired functionalities.